 Some property owners interested in completing a 1031 exchange of vacation or second homes may feel these guidelines restrict them from determining the use of the properties they own.
 The fact is that 1031 exchanges were established to make tax allowances for investors and business owners to do business more efficiently.
 But who says you shouldn’t be able to enjoy a property purchased as an investment?
 Before 2008 and the guidelines of Revenue Procedure 2008-16, it was hard to determine whether or not a property used as a vacation or second home could be exchanged at all.

 Here’s a little history for your reference.
 In 1981 Private Letter Ruling 198103117 was issued by the Internal Revenue Service, indicating that properties that were, at least partially, used for investment or business purposes could be exchanged.
 Then in 1991, the Department of the Treasury issued the Deferred Exchange Regulations that indicated only properties held solely for investment or business could be exchanged.
 It wasn’t until 2007 when Tax Court Memorandum 2007-134 was filed and clarified that as long as the primary intent for the property was investment or business, the property could also have personal uses.
 The hard part was determining how to prove primary intent.
 Since the guidelines of Revenue Procedure 2008-16 were published, we now know for how long and how a property must be used to establish its eligibility for a tax-deferred 1031 exchange without having to define the owner’s intent for the property.

 Depending on your circumstances, jumping through hoops to make your vacation or second home fall within these guidelines may or may not be worth it to you.
-At least you now know it’s possible to sell or acquire a vacation or second home through a tax-deferred exchange.Learn More About Our 1031 Services
+But, at least you now know it’s possible to sell or acquire a vacation or second home through a tax-deferred exchange.Learn More About Our 1031 Services